Breword/tmux/Formats.md

 This document gives a description of their use with examples.

-Note that some of these features are only available in tmux 3.1 and later.
+Note that some of these features are only available in tmux 3.1 and later (most
+notably: padding and multiple `s` modifiers.

 ### Basic use